linydub/azureml-greenai-txtsum/research_project/in-progress/experiments.md

 Minor adjustments results in poor summarization:
 Other bad examples:

-## Increasing Efficiency
--
--

 ## Carbon Footprint vs Monetary Cost
 - Minimizing monetary cost does not always lead to a reduction in carbon emissions
 - Usually when minimizing cost on cloud computes, one would maximize the resource usage of the compute VMs

-### Maximizing Memory Usage
-*Usually maximize batch size (and bucket size if using ZeRO optimizations) then tune learning rate.
-Tools such as AutoScale batch size and DeepSpeed memory estimator could help.

 ### Hyperparameter Tuning
 Hyperparameter tuning method, some common hyperparams to tune are learning rate, weight decay, label smoothing.
 Decoder params includes number of beams, length penalty, max and min generation length.